5 reasons HELOCs are a better option than personal loans

 Borrowers can use HELOCs much like a credit card, drawing on a line of credit established by the lender.
 Figure’s HELOC provides the full amount up front and borrowers can continue drawing on the HELOC as they make payments on the amount they’ve borrowed*.

-If you're a homeowner, a HELOC offers advantages over a personal loan in the following areas:
+If you're a homeowner, a HELOC offers advantages over a personal loan in the following areas2navigates to numbered disclaimer:

 • Debt consolidation